Fighting Voter Suppression

 The battle for voting rights is part of the larger fight against white supremacy, corporate interests, and the disenfranchisement of marginalized communities.
 100 years after the end of slavery & 15th Amendment, civil rights leaders marched at Selma to demand that all are guaranteed the freedom to vote—resulting in the Voting Rights Act of 1965.

 Today, our freedom to vote is under assault from state and federal actors.
-In 2010, SCOTUS ruled on Shelby v.
+In 2010, the Supreme Court ruled on Shelby v.
 Holder, overturning the preclearance requirement of the Voting Rights Act and opening the door for states to increase partisan & racial gerrymandering, restricted access to the polls, and voter ID requirements.

 Meanwhile, right-wing & corporate interests have sought to end the referendum process in several states as citizens geared up to protect reproductive rights and limit dark money spending in state elections.
 We’re fighting (and winning) to protect the people’s most direct form of democracy.
 Read more here.